uberfastman/fantasy-football-metrics-weekly-report/README.md

     3. After clicking the `+` button to add a directory, select the FFMWR app directory (which will be wherever you cloned it), or any parent directory of the app directory, and add it.
 Then click `Apply & Restart`.

-    4. Now go back to your command line shell, make sure you are in the FFMWR app directory, and re-run `docker-compose up -d`.
+    4. Now go back to your command line shell, make sure you are in the FFMWR app directory, and re-run `docker compose up -d`.
 This time things should build and startup as expected without any errors, and you can pick up where you left of with [Running the Report Application](#running-the-report-application)!

 2. If you are running on <ins>***Windows 10 Home***</ins> (which does **not** support the Hyper-V feature), then Docker for Windows does not have the File Sharing option discussed above for Windows 10 Enterprise, Pro, and Education users.
 However, you might still run into similar permissions issues.
 The below steps should provide a workaround to just sharing the files in Docker Desktop for Windows: